i

 Indonesia earthquake

-Indonesia has been struck by a devastating earthquake, with hundreds of people killed - many of them children.
+In 2023, Indonesia was struck by a devastating earthquake, with hundreds of people killed - many of them children.

 Indonesia struck by deadly earthquake

-A magnitude 5.6 earthquake has hit the town of Cianjur West Java in Indonesia.
-At least 318 people have died, many of them children.
-More than 7,729 people have been left injured.
-The National Search and Rescue Agency continues to search for missing people, although weather conditions such as heavy rain is hampering rescue efforts.
+In 2023, a magnitude 5.6 earthquake hit the town of Cianjur West Java in Indonesia.
+At least 318 people lost their lives, many of them children.
+More than 7,729 people were left injured.

 Why is Indonesia frequently struck by earthquakes?